 In the late 1970s ‘alloy’ (cast, forged, mag, composite etc) wheels came on the scene: a cutting edge, maintenance-free and a cool-looking progression from old-fashioned spokes.
 Whether they actually saved weight was dubious, and certainly some BMW alloys were notorious for cracking easily.
 Around 1977 Honda’s riveted Comstar wheels appeared on their CX500 and Dreams (left), but they still ran inner tubes.

-Fashion being what it is, nearly two decades into the second millennium and in the midst of an off-the-shelf retro revival, spoke wheels are now seen as cool-looking or signifying rufty-tufty adventure.
-But knowing that tubeless is safer, manufacturers have revived the innovative idea on Honda’s mid-1980s XL600M (below): make spoked wheels (cool + rufty image) to run tubeless tyres (safer + better).
-Now your top-of-the-range, fully spec’d ‘adventure’ version of some BMWs, KTMs, Triumphs and maybe others come with spoked tubeless wheels (far left; very expensive) while the lower spec road-plodders’ version will have boring old alloys.
+Fashion being what it is, two decades into the second millennium and in the midst of an off-the-shelf retro revival, spoke wheels are now seen as cool-looking or signifying rufty-tufty adventure.
+But knowing that tubeless is safer, manufacturers have revived the innovative idea on Honda’s mid-1980s XL600M (below): make spoked wheels (cool + rufty) tubeless (safer + better).
+Now your top-of-the-range, fully spec’d ‘adventure’ version of some BMWs, KTMs, Triumphs and maybe others come with spoked tubeless wheels (left) while the lower-spec road-plodders’ version will have boring old alloys.

 Differences between tubed (TT) and tubeless (TL) tyres

-Also, broadly speaking TL tyres tend to come in 17-inch sizes for larger bikes; 18s are more common for dirt bikes where spokes and tubes (or mousses and the like) are the norm.
+Also, broadly speaking TL tyres tend to come in 17-inch sizes for larger bikes and tend to be stiffer; 18s are more common for dirt bikes where spokes and tubes (or mousses) are the norm.

 Is It Safe?

 Some Flat Earthers vehemently proclaim that sealing a spoked rim to run tubeless can’t be done.
 The fact that they’re clearly wrong doesn’t help shake this devoutly held belief.